 Regulations

-Permits issued in areas documented to contain archaeological resources shall require a site inspection or evaluation by a professional archaeologist in coordination with affected tribes and DAHP prior to any disruption to the ground as part of the permitted activity.
-Failure to complete a site survey shall be considered a violation of the shoreline permit.
+Upon receipt of application for a shoreline permit or request for a statement of exemption for development on properties within 500 feet of a site known to contain a historic, cultural, or archaeological resource(s), the city shall require a cultural resource site assessment.
+The site assessment shall be conducted by a professional archaeologist or historic preservation professional, as applicable, to determine the presence of historic or archaeological resources.
+The fee for the services of the professional archaeologist or historic preservation professional shall be paid by the landowner or responsible party.

 Where a professional archaeologist has identified an area or site as having significant value, or where an area or site is listed in local, state, or federal historical registers, the Shoreline Administrator may condition the development approval to preserve the features.
 Potential conditions may include measures to preserve or retrieve the resources, modify the site development plan to reduce impacts, or mitigate the impacts as authorized through the State Environmental Policy Act (SEPA), or other local, state, or federal laws.

 The applicant shall stop work immediately and contact the Shoreline Administrator, the DAHP, and affected tribes if any archaeological resources are uncovered during work within shoreline jurisdiction.